Wood pasture and parkland

 Priority

-Better (wildlife rich), bigger and more wood pasture and parklands that are connected to a network of habitats across the landscape.
+Better (wildlife-rich), bigger and more wood pastures and parklands that are connected to a network of habitats across the landscape.

-Develop and implement a management plan based on Countryside Stewardship specifications (see Find out more below).
+Develop and implement a management plan based on Countryside Stewardship specifications, see Find out more.
 Management plans should be informed by habitat and species surveys and past and current management.

-• Protect the root zone from soil compaction by livestock and vehicles, physical damage, fertilisers, slurry etc. Protect an area two and a half times the size of the canopy.
+• Protect the root zone from soil compaction by, for example, livestock and vehicles, physical damage, fertilisers and slurry.
+Protect an area two and a half times the size of the canopy.

 • Allow trees to naturally regenerate or plant new trees, typically at a maximum of 50/ha.

-• Retain standing and fallen deadwood and collapsed trees and branches.
+• Leave standing and fallen deadwood and collapsed trees and branches.

 • Graze at low stock levels to prevent soil compaction, damage to trees and to maintain or develop a species-rich grassland.